walterl/curlod/README.md

 Lock your Neovim cursor down in a specified region of lines.

-This is useful for having a separate, restricted view of a long document, while working on one part, but needing to often refer to another.
+The effect is limited to the active Neovim window, making this useful for having a separate, restricted view of a long document, while working on one part, while often referring to another part.

+## Usage
 This will keep the cursor in the region starting at line 20, and ending at the first line that starts with `END`: